 Art and culture help us with our everyday lives, and understand how we, and the world, are changing.
 The intellectual research is not only useful and necessary, but it can also become attractive and engaging.
 These assumptions are key for Fondazione Prada’s activities which, through an evolution of projects, have analyzed intentions and relevance of today’s cultural engagement.

 From 1993 until 2010 these have included monographic commissions developed by international artists such as John Baldessari, Louise Bourgeois, Walter De Maria, Nathalie Djurberg, Dan Flavin, Carsten Höller and Steve McQueen, contemporary philosophy conferences and initiatives related to the fields of cinema and architecture, which took place in Milan, Venice and in other venues in Italy and abroad.
-Since 2011 a series of extensive research exhibitions such as “The Small Utopia.
-Ars Multiplicata”, “When Attitudes Become Form: Bern 1969/Venice 2013”, “Art or Sound”, “Portable Classic”, and a platform devoted to the cinema were organized at its Venice venue located at the historic palazzo of Ca’ Corner della Regina.
+Since 2011 a series of extensive research exhibitions (“The Small Utopia.
+Ars Multiplicata”, “When Attitudes Become Form: Bern 1969/Venice 2013”, “Art or Sound”, “Portable Classic”, “The Boat is Leaking.
+The Captain Lied.”, and “Machines à penser”), a sperimental cinema platform (“Belligerent Eyes”), and an extensive retrospective devoted to Jannis Kounellis were organized at its Venice venue located at the historic palazzo of Ca’ Corner della Regina.

 With the opening of its Milan headquarters in 2015, Fondazione Prada’s experimental vocation and its long-lasting engagement towards the correlation between different artistic languages and disciplines has been expanded.
 The architectonic complex, designed by OMA led by Rem Koolhaas, is the result of a combination of post-industrial buildings and new spaces.

 Bar Luce, designed by the American director Wes Anderson in 2015 and situated in the entrance building of the complex, has soon become an iconic spot for Milan citizens and Italian and international visitors.
 It reproduces the atmosphere of an old Milanese café and is reminiscent of pop culture and the Italian aesthetics of the ‘50s and ‘60s.